Building Better Cities

 The housing system is broken- can upzoning save it? (with Ben Metcalf)

 Why is housing so expensive — and what are states doing about it?
 Well...
 California has passed SB 79 to spur transit-oriented development.
 This upzoning will leverage infrastructure investments to increase supply and build more sustainable cities.
 To unpack what that means, host Kate Gasparro sits down with Ben Metcalf, Managing Director of the Terner Center for Housing Innovation at UC Berkeley and one of the nation’s leading experts on housing policy, zoning reform, and development feasibility.
 Ben brings a rare, full-spectrum view of the housing system — from his experience as a developer, to shaping national policy at HUD under the Obama Administration, to leading California’s Department of Housing and Community Development.
 Together, Kate and Ben explore: What SB 79 actually does and why it’s a big dealHow upzoning and land use reform are becoming bipartisan tools to address the housing shortageThe political tension between state mandates and local controlLessons from other states pursuing transit-oriented development (TOD) and pro-housing policyWhat cities, planners, and developers need to prepare for implementationHow national cost pressures — construction inflation, interest rates, labor shortages — shape what gets builtIf you follow housing policy, zoning reform, TOD, state housing laws, land use planning, or the future of affordability, this episode breaks down the trends shaping America’s housing landscape and how SB 79 could become a national model.
 Listen in to learn how policy reform and industry innovation can unlock more homes, stronger transit systems, and more equitable cities.
-Resources: Gov. Newsom signs law overhauling local zoning to build more housing (Cal Matters) State housing policy changes are more random than you think (Mercatus Center) Framing Futures: pro-housing legislation goes vertical in 2025 (Mercatus Center) How Minneapolis became the first to end single-family zoning (PBS) Unlocking additional housing through accessory dwelling units (American Legislative Exchange Council) Unlocking the power of transit-oriented development (Building Better Cities) Thanks for listening to Building Better Cities!
+Resources: Gov. Newsom signs law overhauling local zoning to build more housing (Cal Matters) State housing policy changes are more random than you think (Mercatus Center) Framing Futures: pro-housing legislation goes vertical in 2025 (Mercatus Center) How Minneapolis became the first to end single-family zoning (PBS) Unlocking additional housing through accessory dwelling units (American Legislative Exchange Council) Unlocking the power of transit-oriented development (Building Better Cities) Send a text Thanks for listening to Building Better Cities!
 If you'd like to stay connected, don't forget to Subscribe and Follow.
 You can find all our archived newsletters and podcasts right here.
 Want to get in touch?
 Just email the team at kate@buildingbettercities.com.

 34 min

-From the Archives: How urban design fosters stronger communities with Dr. Andrew Sonta
+Replay: How urban design fosters stronger communities with Dr. Andrew Sonta

 When the Building Better Cities podcast launched just over a year ago, we set out to explore how we design and deliver the infrastructure and buildings that shape our lives.
 So this week, Kate is revisiting the very first episode of the podcast — a conversation with Dr. Andrew Sonta that explores the connection between the urban form and social cohesion.
 His work at EPFL focuses on human interaction in the built environment.
 And, since the conversation, more studies have expanded on this idea, showing something fascinating — and a little troubling.
 Even as our cities are built to enable connection, people are walking faster, lingering less, and spending less time in shared spaces.
 It feels like the right moment to pause and reflect on why that’s happening — and what it means for the kind of cities we’re building.
 As we continue to talk about smart growth, density, and sustainability, it’s worth remembering that cities are also social ecosystems.
 The way we move through and experience them matters.
-Resources: Rethinking walkability: Exploring the relationship between urban form and neighborhood social cohesion (Sustainable Cities and Society) Pedestrians now walk fast and linger less, researchers find (MIT) Thanks for listening to Building Better Cities!
+Resources: Rethinking walkability: Exploring the relationship between urban form and neighborhood social cohesion (Sustainable Cities and Society) Pedestrians now walk fast and linger less, researchers find (MIT) Send a text Thanks for listening to Building Better Cities!
 If you'd like to stay connected, don't forget to Subscribe and Follow.
 You can find all our archived newsletters and podcasts right here.
 Want to get in touch?
 Just email the team at kate@buildingbettercities.com.

 26 min